mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Sahelanthropus_Mission_Files_and_Usage.md

 ## sxxxxx_sequence.fox2

-Controls checkpoints used in the mission [Category:Mission Design](/Category:Mission_Design "wikilink")
+Controls checkpoints used in the mission